4-year-old boy reports mother to police for trying to ‘kill’ his younger brother

 Source: GH Base

-A little boy has begun his ‘detective career’ quite early after he matched straight to the police station to report his mother for trying to 'kill' his young brother.
+A little boy has begun his ‘detective career’ quite early after he marched straight to the police station to report his mother for trying to 'kill' his younger brother.

 The boy made the ‘formal’ complaints at Donyina Police in the Ashanti Region of Ghana.
 His mother herself shared the interesting story on a Facebook platform called Tell It Moms, triggering waves of funny comments from members of the platform.